Luke-Byrne-Eng/Luke-Byrne-Eng.github.io/_posts/research/2024-03-05-Architecture-Agnostic Masked Image Modeling – From ViT back to CNN.markdown

 categories: research
 paper_url: https://arxiv.org/pdf/2205.13943.pdf
 code_url:
-summary: "Masked image modeling (MIM), a self-supervised pre-training method, has proven effective in vision tasks using Vision transformers by masking part of an image and reconstructing it.
-However, its compatibility with CNNs and operational principle are unclear.
-This study reveals that MIM improves generalized feature extraction through middle-order interactions among patches and introduces an Architecture-Agnostic Masked Image Modeling framework (A2MIM) that works with both Transformers and CNNs.
-Our extensive testing demonstrates that A2MIM enhances representation learning and transferability to various tasks without specialized modifications"
+summary: "Masked image modeling (MIM), a self-supervised pre-training method, enhances vision tasks using Vision transformers by masking and reconstructing parts of an image.
+The compatibility of MIM with CNNs and its operational principle are unclear. this study reveals that MIM improves generalized feature extraction through middle-order patch interactions and introduces Architecture-Agnostic Masked Image Modeling (A2MIM), compatible with both Transformers and CNNs.
+Extensive testing demonstrates A2MIM's ability to enhance representation learning and transferability to various tasks without specialized modifications."
 ---